 - click here to find out more

-Simple A/B testing or more complex digital experiments can reveal accurate data about the behaviour of visitors to your site.
-Or call us to find out how we can help with conversion rate optimisation (see what I did there).
+Simple A/B testing, a split test or more complex digital experiments can reveal accurate data about the user behavior and visitors interactions with your site.
+This can help identify pages with low conversions.
+Or a simple test of ecommerce conversion rate is to offer free shipping as a trial.
+Alternatively, call us to find out how we can help with conversion rate optimisation (see what I did there).

 There are 4 main elements on every web page that can influence a visitor’s experience so make sure you review, change and test all of them for maximum improvements in user engagement and conversions.
 They are:

 Google provide free A/B testing functionality in Google Analytics 4 to help out with testing different versions of pages or different elements on the page to assist in the CRO process.
 Most websites where conversion rate is low can benefit from these simple A/B tests.
 They can be done at no cost so it’s a no brainer as an initial step to achieve a good conversion rate.

 NO CORRELATION BETWEEN DIGITAL MARKETING METRICS AND SALES?

 Now that we’ve looked at how conversion rate optimisation can increase sales let’s have a look at the 2 main reasons why website traffic and sales don’t correlate and how to fix low conversion rate issues: